‘Outlander’ Star Sam Heughan Talks About His ‘Fine A**’ And The Booty Band That Helps Him Get It

 Heughan’s physical appearance is an important part of the show, of which the majority of viewers are female.
 While a good chunk of the audience loves the series for Caitriona Balfe’s leading part as Claire, Heughan has attracted plenty of fans himself.
 He also confessed that he gets recognized by a lot of men on the streets who enjoy the show just as much as the ladies.

-As far as Season 3 goes, Heughan revealed that Jamie’s storyline will take a dark turn.
+As far as Season 3 goes, Heughan revealed that Jamie’s storyline would take a dark turn.
 Not only does he become a rebel and a traitor after the Battle of Culloden, but he’s also lost the woman he loves.
 Fortunately, things will turn around for Jamie and Claire once they finally reunite.

 Catch Sam Heughan and his fine a** on Season 3 of Outlander Sunday nights on Starz.